Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/thickness.rst

 Thickness
 *********

+In this tab you control the thickness of your strokes.

 .. figure:: /images/Manual-2.6-Render-Freestyle-Line_Style_Thickness.jpg
    :width: 300px

-   Line Style Thickness UI

-In this tab you control the thickness of your strokes.
+   :align: right

 Base Thickness
    The base thickness for this line style.